2. MATERIAL ACCOUNTING POLICIES

 a) Short-term employee benefits

-Employee benefits such as salaries, short term compensated absences, and other benefits falling due wholly within twelve months of rendering the service are classified as short-term employee benefits and undiscounted amount of such benefits are expensed in the Standalone Statement of Profit and loss in the period in which the employee renders the related services.
+Employee benefits such as salaries, short term compensated absences, and other benefits falling due wholly within twelve months of rendering the service are classified as short-term employee benefits and undiscounted amount of such benefits are expensed in the Standalone Statement of Profit and loss in in the period in which the employee renders the related services.

 b) Post-employment benefits